-Fair value pricing involves subjective judgments and it is possible that a fair value determination for a security is materially different than the value that could be realized upon the sale of the security or that another fund that uses market quotations or its own fair value procedures to price the same securities.
-In addition, fair value pricing could result in a difference between the prices used to calculate the Fund's NAV and the prices used by the Fund's Underlying Index.
-This may adversely affect the Fund's ability to track its Underlying Index. , the value of the Fund's portfolio securities may change on days when you will not be able to purchase or sell your shares.
+Fair value pricing involves subjective judgments and it is possible that a fair value determination for a security is materially different than the value that could actually be realized upon the sale of the security or that another fund that uses market quotations or its own fair value procedures to price the same securities.
+In addition, fair value pricing could result in a difference between the prices used to calculate the Fund's NAV and the prices used by the Underlying Index.
+This may adversely affect the Fund's ability to track the Underlying Index.

 Trading in securities on many foreign exchanges is normally completed before the close of business on each Business Day.
 In addition, securities trading in a particular country or countries may not take place on each Business Day or may take place on days that are not Business Days.
-Changes in valuations on certain securities may occur at times or on days on which the Fund's NAV is not calculated and on which Fund shares do not trade and sales and redemptions do not occur.
-As a result, the value of the Fund's portfolio securities may change on days when you will not be able to purchase or sell your shares.
+Changes in valuations on certain securities may occur at times or on days on which the Fund's NAV is not calculated and on which Fund shares do not trade and sales and redemptions of shares do not occur.
+As a result, the value of the Fund's portfolio securities and the net asset value of its shares may change on days when you will not be able to purchase or sell your shares.